AP FACT CHECK: Trump team distortions on fuel economy rules

 Wheeler, a former fossil fuels lobbyist, has also suggested it's mostly wealthy people who buy new electric cars, citing 2016 figures showing that of the roughly 57,000 households that received the EV tax credit, nearly 80% had at least a six-figure income.

 The range of electric cars is growing to where many will be able to travel more than 300 miles on a single charge.
-The McKinsey management consulting firm predicts that battery and other costs will fall to about the same as gasoline engines in three to five years.
+McKinsey, the management consulting firm, predicts that battery and other costs will fall to about the same as gasoline engines in three to five years.

 WHEELER, on electric cars: It's "a product that has minimal impact on the environment." — remarks Thursday.

 THE FACTS: Not so.
-Wheeler's argument that electric vehicles provide little environmental benefit appears rooted in that EVs make up just 1% of new vehicle sales.
+Wheeler's argument that electric vehicles provide little environmental benefit appears rooted in that EVs make up less than 2% new vehicle sales.
 But when comparing car to car, EVs on average have a far smaller carbon footprint than a gas-powered car, even for households where their electricity primarily comes from dirtier coal-fired power plants.

 According to the U.S. Department of Energy, a gas-powered passenger vehicle emits on average about 11,435 pounds of planet warming carbon dioxide per year.
 EVs produce zero tailpipe emissions, so their carbon footprint comes from how the electricity charging them is sourced.